MAX Green Line: Portland Mall reconstruction

-A north–south light rail alignment through downtown Portland had been considered as early as the 1980s.
-In 1991, the Portland City Council commissioned a feasibility study for a potential subway line beneath the Portland Transit Mall on 5th and 6th avenues, which was then served only by buses, following recommendations made by a citizen advisory committee.
-During the planning stages of the South/North Line project in 1994, planners introduced a surface light rail alternative along the transit mall, which the project's steering committee later favored when they concluded that a $250 million tunnel would be too costly.
-Following the South/North Line's cancellation, the city reserved revitalization efforts for the transit mall amid proposals from local businesses to rebuild it to allow curbside parking in 2002.
+A north–south rail alignment through downtown Portland had been considered as early as the 1980s.
+In 1991, the Portland City Council commissioned a feasibility study for a potential subway line beneath the Portland Transit Mall on 5th and 6th avenues, then served only by buses, following recommendations made by a citizen advisory committee.
+While planning for the South/North project in 1994, planners introduced a surface light rail alternative, which the project's steering committee later favored when they concluded that a $250 million tunnel would be too costly.
+Following the South/North project's cancellation, the city held off revitalization efforts for the transit mall amid proposals from local businesses to rebuild it to allow curbside parking.

-In 2003, TriMet planners began to reconsider the addition of light rail to the Portland Transit Mall after planning for the second phase of the South Corridor Transportation Study, which aimed to extend MAX south to Milwaukie, revealed that a fourth service on the existing tracks in downtown Portland along Southwest Morrison and Yamhill streets—served already by the Blue, Red, and (soon to be completed) Yellow lines—would push that segment to maximum capacity.
-Additionally, Portland business leaders pushed for the construction of a new bridge that would lead to the southern end of the transit mall instead of using the Hawthorne Bridge due to fears that the latter would create a traffic bottleneck.
+In 2003, TriMet planners reconsidered adding light rail to the Portland Transit Mall after planning for the second phase of the South Corridor Transportation Study, or the Portland–Milwaukie line, revealed that a fourth service on the existing tracks in downtown's Morrison and Yamhill streets—already served by the Blue, Red, and upcoming Yellow lines—would exceed that segment's capacity.
+Portland business leaders likewise argued for the construction of a new bridge leading to the southern end of the transit mall instead of using the Hawthorne Bridge due to fears that the latter would create a traffic bottleneck.
 TriMet conducted a study proposing stations on either the left, right, or middle lanes of the transit mall and ultimately selected a hybrid center-lane travel with right-side boarding option in April 2004.
-A transit mall revitalization plan was approved and combined with the first-phase construction of the I-205 MAX a month later.
-Consisting of seven stations per split on 5th and 6th Avenues, the project extended the existing transit mall from 44 to 117 block faces between Union Station and PSU.
+A transit mall revitalization plan was approved and combined with the first-phase construction of the I-205 segment a month later.
+Consisting of seven stations per split on 5th and 6th avenues, the project extended the existing transit mall from 44 to 117 block faces from Union Station to PSU.
 It also added a continuous travel lane for private vehicles, which had not been present in the corridor's original bus-only design.